microdotblog/indie-microblogging/Part 1/Leaving Twitter.md

 Removing RSS feeds followed the same playbook.
 There used to be RSS feeds from Twitter for reading a user’s timeline.
 Without feeds and without open access to the API, Twitter could make the official apps the prominent way to use Twitter, driving up engagement and ad revenue.

 [An email from Ryan Sarver][5] showed part of how Twitter was changing as a company, refocusing from building a network to selling a product.
-Reading between the lines, it seems that to effectively sell ads, Twitter felt they need to control the user experience.
+Reading between the lines, it seems that to effectively sell ads, Twitter felt they needed to control the user experience.
 On Twitter clients:

 > Developers have told us that they'd like more guidance from us about the best opportunities to build on Twitter.
 More specifically, developers ask us if they should build client apps that mimic or reproduce the mainstream Twitter consumer client experience.
 The answer is no.

 Then over the weekend, [Ryan clarified][6]: “we are saying it’s not a good business to be in but we aren’t shutting them off or telling devs they can’t build them.”

 IFTTT — If This, Then That — was a popular way to connect different platforms together, and it depended on open APIs.
 IFTTT was a useful tool that helped people do more with Twitter, even if they weren't developers.
-Turning off IFTTT support was the last straw for me personally because the decision seemed to incapsulate everything that was wrong about Twitter's direction.
+Turning off IFTTT support was the last straw for me personally because the decision seemed to encapsulate everything that was wrong about Twitter's direction.

 [Matthew Panzarino wrote at The Next Web][7] about how IFTTT removal was a “red alert” to developers: